Musical Youth: History

 The band released the new single "Tell Me Why" in mid-1983, a cover of a 1974 John Holt song, which reached the top 40 in several European countries.
 The follow-up, a cover of Desmond Dekker's "007" was a moderate hit only in the British market.
 In the meantime, the group featured on Donna Summer's song "Unconditional Love" which was a hit in the UK, reaching number 14.
 They also took part in her 1983 TV special A Hot Summer Night with Donna.
 Musical Youth's second album, Different Style!, was released in 1983 and showcased a more R&B-influenced repertoire to make the band more accessible in North America.
 It was reflected in the lead single in that market, "She's Trouble", but it only achieved minor success.
 The album itself turned out a commercial failure on both European and American markets, though the band received a nomination for the Best New Artist award at the 26th Grammy Awards.
 After one final UK hit in early 1984 with "Sixteen", featuring Jody Watley, their commercial success ended and the next two singles, "Whatcha Talking 'Bout" and "Let's Go to the Moon", penned by Stevie Wonder and Eddy Grant, respectively, failed to enter the charts.

 With their careers going downhill, the band members became embroiled in legal, financial and personal problems.
 In 1985, Dennis Seaton left the band, leading to its dissolution.
 In 1989, he released a solo album Imagine That... which passed without success.
-Plans for a reunion of Musical Youth were halted when Patrick Waite suddenly died in February 1993, at the age of 24, having collapsed at home from a hereditary heart condition, awaiting court appearance.
+Plans for a reunion of Musical Youth were halted when Patrick Waite suddenly died in February 1993, at the age of 24, having collapsed at home from a hereditary heart condition, awaiting a court appearance.
 1994 saw the release of a compilation album, Anthology, and a single with remixes of "Pass the Dutchie", followed by another compilation, Maximum Volume...
 The Best of Musical Youth, in 1995.
 Michael Grant co-founded the band 5am which released two singles in 1996, and went on to produce remixes for Da Brat, Kelly Rowland, and Lemar, among others.
 In 2000, they founded 5am Records, a label focused mainly on R&B and gospel music.
 Seaton formed his own band, XMY, and opened a car rental company.
 Junior Waite had been suffering from mental illness, and his former bandmates stated that he was unlikely to recover.